mehtar38/scout/README.md

-scout ai "show me Go files modified this week" scout ai "find documents with 'meeting' in them" scout ai "what are the oldest files not touched in 90 days"
+scout ai "show me Go files modified this week" scout ai "find documents with 'meeting' in them" scout ai "what are the oldest files not touched in 90 days" scout ai "find 5 largest PDFs from last month" scout ai "search for TODO in Go files"

-# Complex chained queries
-scout ai "find 5 largest PDFs from last month" scout ai "search for TODO in Go files and show the 3 largest"
 ```

 ### Interactive TUI